(NGS) automation can help to overcome challenges and make NGS more efficient, accurate, and cost-effective

 Automation and the Power of Standardized and Tested Protocols

 Most liquid handling platforms can be programmed to generate libraries, many vendors treat library preparation as a custom project requiring solution configuration and weeks of software programming and testing.
 Choose an automation provider that offers a standardized configuration for NGS and a library of standardized and tested protocols that can be available within days of installation.
 There is tremendous power in using protocols that are consistently utilized by researchers from around the globe on the exact hardware configuration that you are investing in.

 Any customer of the G.STATION receives exactly the same hardware configuration and can choose from a library of protocols in the cloud.
 Which have developed in-house by experts with decades of experience optimizing and troubleshooting NGS Library Preparation pipelines.
 Effectively, this will save you months of effort in optimizing and developing a method in house, and provides a welcomed piece of mind when making such a substantial investment in automation.

 Some aspects of the library preparation process that do not need to be expensive.
 Automation consumables, especially pipette tips, can be a cost burden to the lab and can be scarcely available from vendors.
 New technologies enable tip-free dispensing and bead-based clean-ups to optimize for cost per sample.

 The I.DOT non-contact dispenser reliably dispenses from 8 nL to 10s of uL

 enabling tip-free enzyme, buffer, and bead addition as part of a semi-automated or fully automated workflow.
-The C.WASH Bead-Based Clean-up Device allows for ethanol addition and removal in minutes with zero consumable usage.
+The G.PURE Bead-Based Clean-up Device allows for ethanol addition and removal in minutes with zero consumable usage.